mikkelcato/uni-bach/uni-5-sem/qf/chpt/chpt-5.typ

 $
 as  $omega -> omega_21$ we find $abs(c_2 (t))^2 -> 1$ which is resonance.

-=== Sudden approximation
-We turn on a perturbation so fast that the state does not have time to adjust, so we are still in the unperturbed state (e.g. a step-function).
+Consider turning on a perturbation so fast that the state does not have time to adjust, so we are still in the unperturbed state (e.g. a step-function).

 We define some characteristic time $T = Omega^(-1)$.
 Consider
 $